albertgoncalves/hello_haskell/README.md

 $ ghc FILENAME.hs
 $ ./FILENAME
 ```
-Or interpretted at run-time with:
+Or interpreted at run-time with:
 ```bash
 $ runhaskell FILENAME.hs
 ```